okhalaf123/electronics-e-commerce-funnel-conversion-analysis/README.md

 - Use these segments as exploratory signals rather than final product investment decisions.

 This keeps the product opportunity analysis useful while avoiding over-investment in products with limited supporting data.

+## Assumptions & Caveats

+Several assumptions were made to clean the data, build funnel metrics, and interpret product opportunities.
+These caveats should be considered when reading the dashboard and recommendations.

+---

+### The analysis uses the actual dates in the data, not the dataset description

+The dataset description said the data covered **October 2019 to February 2020**, but profiling showed the imported data covered **September 2020 to February 2021**.

+Because of this, all time-based analysis uses the actual timestamps found in the data.
+Any monthly trend findings should be interpreted as trends within the observed data period, not the period listed in the dataset description.

+---

+### The funnel is based on observable product events only

+The dataset includes product-level events such as `view`, `cart`, `remove_from_cart`, and `purchase`.
+It does not include marketing channels, ad spend, impressions, clicks, checkout steps, payment status, shipping cost, inventory status, or order IDs.

+Because of this, the project analyzes the observable product funnel:

+`View → Cart → Purchase`

+Metrics such as ROAS, CAC, checkout abandonment, payment failure rate, true average order value, and marketing channel conversion could not be calculated.

+---

+### Session-level analysis excludes unreliable sessions

+The session-level funnel uses `session_summary`, where each row represents one valid, single-user session.
+Sessions with missing `user_session` values or session IDs linked to multiple users were excluded from the main funnel analysis so each session more reliably represents one user journey. :contentReference[oaicite:0]{index=0}

+These records were not deleted from the cleaned event table.
+They were kept in `cleaned_events` for transparency but excluded from session-level KPIs.

+---

+### Some purchase paths may be incomplete

+Some sessions showed purchases without observed cart events.
+These were not automatically removed because they may reflect tracking gaps, returning users, saved carts, or incomplete observed sessions.

+Because of this, cart completion was calculated using sessions that had both a cart event and a purchase event, rather than simply dividing total purchase sessions by cart sessions.

+---

+### Revenue is estimated from purchase event prices

+The dataset does not include a formal order table or order ID.
+A session can include multiple purchase events, so revenue was estimated by summing the `price` field for purchase events.

+This means revenue should be interpreted as estimated item-level purchase revenue, not confirmed order-level revenue.
+True order value and average order value could not be calculated.

+---

+### Missing category and brand values limit some analysis

+Some records had missing `category_code` and `brand` values.
+Missing values were labeled as `unknown` instead of being dropped, so the analysis could preserve event volume.
+Category and brand gap analysis excludes `unknown` where the goal is to identify actionable business categories or brands.

+This means category and brand findings are strongest for known categories and brands.
+Results involving `unknown` should be interpreted as data coverage issues, not business segments.

+---

+### Category analysis uses `main_category`

+The `category_code` field is a period-separated taxonomy, so the first segment was extracted as `main_category`.
+This made category analysis and dashboard filtering easier.

+This simplifies the original product taxonomy.
+More detailed subcategory-level patterns may be hidden because the analysis groups products into broader main categories.

+---

+### Brand and category conversion gaps are based on view-to-purchase rate

+The conversion gap analysis uses `view_to_purchase_rate`, calculated as:

+`purchase events / view events`

+This metric was used because the main question is whether product interest turns into purchases.
+It does not explain why conversion is weak.
+For example, weak conversion could come from pricing, product mix, product page quality, availability, or customers comparing products before buying another brand.

+---

+### Product opportunity segments are exploratory

+Product opportunities were assigned using percentile-based rules across product-level revenue, purchase volume, cart activity, and conversion rates.
+These rules helped compare products relative to other products in the dataset. :contentReference[oaicite:1]{index=1}

+However, many products have low event volume.
+Some promote candidates had only **1 to 12 views** and **1 to 2 purchases**, while some cart-friction products had only **3 to 4 cart events** and **0 purchases**. :contentReference[oaicite:2]{index=2}

+Because of this, the `Promote` and `Investigate Cart Friction` groups should be interpreted as candidates for testing or review, not confirmed high-impact recommendations.
+The strongest product-level finding is the `Protect` group, which is supported by higher revenue and purchase volume.

+---

+### Product IDs do not include product names

+The dataset includes `product_id`, but it does not include readable product names or product descriptions.

+Because of this, product-level recommendations are less interpretable than category or brand recommendations.
+Product IDs can identify which products to investigate, but additional product metadata would be needed to make stronger merchandising recommendations.

+---

+### Time-of-day insights are descriptive, not causal

+Morning and midday sessions converted better than late-night sessions, but the dataset does not include marketing campaigns, traffic sources, or promotional timing.
+Because of this, time-of-day findings should be treated as descriptive patterns, not proof that time of day caused higher conversion. :contentReference[oaicite:3]{index=3}

+These patterns are still useful for dashboard exploration and future testing.

+---

+### The analysis identifies where to investigate, not final causes

+The project identifies where shoppers drop off and which categories, brands, and products show weak conversion or strong revenue performance.
+It does not prove the exact cause of each issue.

+To confirm causes, the business would need additional data such as traffic source, product availability, inventory, shipping cost, discounts, product page content, reviews, search behavior, and checkout behavior.